Atchison, Kansas, 1854:

 Boone’s hand trembled as he patted her hair.
 “I should have stayed.
 I should have protected her!
 I would have gone with him to protect her.”

 Jack shook his head.
-“She attack.”
+“She attack.
+Only way they would do this.”
 He bent over her and examined the wound.

 Boone saw that she had been digging in the dirt, in the same place where she had buried something.
 He dug where her fingers had started a hole, until he found a small solid object.
 A rock.
 He held the rock up for Jack to see.
 “This is the wish rock I gave you.
 Why was it buried?”